aws-samples/aws-lambda-java-appsync-amplify-examples/README.md

-# Amplify React project that utilizes a Java Lambda function to call a AppSync API.
+# Using a Amplify generated Java Lambda function to call a AppSync API.

 Before we begin, make sure you have the following installed: